klee-contrib/focus-starter-kit/README.md

 ## How to plug my own backend API ?

-Edit `config.webpack.js` file.

-Replace `API_ROOT` var by root your root API URL in this section :
+Edit `config.webpack.js` file and replace `API_ROOT` var by root your root API URL in this section :

 ```javascript
 plugins: [